The stable category of Gorenstein flat sheaves on a noetherian scheme: The Gorenstein flat model structure on

 \begin{proof} It follows from Theorem~\ref{theorem.gfcotpair} and Remark~\ref{rmk:cotpair}, that $(\catGF{X},\catGF{X}^\perp)$ and $(\FlatX,\catCot{X})$ are complete hereditary cotorsion pairs.
 Every flat sheaf is Gorenstein flat, and by Lemma~\ref{lem.compatibility} the two pairs have the same core, so they satisfy the conditions in \cite[Theorem 1.2]{JGl15}.
 Thus the pairs determine a Hovey triple, and by \cite[Theorem~2.2]{MHv02} a unique abelian model category structure on $\Qcoh{X}$ with fibrant and cofibrant objects as asserted. \end{proof}

 \begin{corollary} Assume that the scheme $X$ is semi-separated noetherian.
-The category $\catCot{X} \cap \catGF{X}$ is Frobenius and the projective--injective objects are the flat cotorsion sheaves.
+The category $\catCot{X} \cap \catGF{X}$ is Frobenius and the projective--injective objects are the flat-cotorsion sheaves.
 Its associated stable category is equivalent to the homotopy category of the Gorenstein flat model structure. \end{corollary}

 \begin{proof} Applied to the Gorenstein flat model structure from the theorem, \cite[Proposition 5.2(4)]{JGl11} shows that $\catCot{X} \cap \catGF{X}$ is a Frobenius category with the stated projective--injective objects.
 The last assertion follows from \cite[Corollary 5.4]{JGl11}. \end{proof}